 No Christmas Trees: The tradition of a Christmas tree first started to catch on in Europe in 1848 when a decorated tree graced Windsor Castle.
 Around the same time Professor Charles Minnegerode, moved to the United States to teach German at The College of William and Mary.
 With him came the tradition of tree trimming when he delighted students by decorating a tree outside the St. George Tucker House.
 In 1928, The Richmond News Leader wrote about this grand day when Martha Vandergrift decades later.
 Learn more here.

-Decorations: You’ll see gorgeous wreaths up and down Duke of Gloucester Street this year; a time honored tradition, though one that we can’t be sure the accuracy of.
-One thing is for sure; the hanging of a sprig of mistletoe was a common practice in these days.
+Decorations: You’ll see gorgeous wreaths up and down Duke of Gloucester Street this year; a time-honored tradition, though one that we can’t be sure of the accuracy of.
+One thing is for sure; the hanging of a sprig of mistletoe was a common practice in those days.

 Tune into this local program to learn more about what a Colonial Christmas was like with a guest appearance from the Lord of Misrule and demonstrations of traditions of the past.